mathieu-bonhommeau/agenda-vtt/README.md

 - in memory : change the value of REACT_APP variable to "dev"
 - http : change the value of REACT_APP variable to "prod"

-4 - `yarn run dev` run the app in dev mode
+4 - `npm run dev` run the app in dev mode

 Have fun !